JuliaDiff/ChainRules.jl/docs/src/index.md

 **Thus every function is treated as having the extra implicit argument `self`, which captures those fields.**
 So every `pushforward` takes in an extra argument, which is ignored unless the original function has fields.
 It is common to write `function foo_pushforward(_, Δargs...)` in the case when `foo` does not have fields.
-Similarly every `pullback` return an extra `∂self`, which for things without fields is the constant `NO_FIELDS`, indicating there are no fields within the function itself.
+Similarly every `pullback` returns an extra `∂self`, which for things without fields is the constant `NO_FIELDS`, indicating there are no fields within the function itself.

 #### Pushforward / Pullback summary